Experimental Analysis of Multipath Characteristics in Indoor Distributed Massive MIMO Channels: Conclusions

 \section{Conclusions}

-In this letter, an indoor distributed massive MIMO channel measurement campaign has been performed.
-The MPC characteristics of the channels have been investigated, focusing on the order of the interaction and the interaction mechanisms of the MPCs.
-The results indicate that the percentage of single-bounce MPCs in the measured channels are negatively correlated with the communication distance, which is well-modeled by an exponential distribution.
-In addition, both the spherical wavefront and the birth-and-death process of the MPCs have been observed over the distributed panels.
-Finally, the distribution of the reflections is observed to be time-varying.
-The findings provide valuable insights into MPC propagation behavior in indoor distributed massive MIMO channels, necessary for modeling of the channels.
+In this letter, an indoor distributed MIMO channel measurement campaign has been carried out.
+The MPC characteristics of the channels have been investigated, focusing on the order and mechanisms of MPC interaction.
+The findings provide critical insights and statistical data that are valuable to develop an accurate and spatially consistent distributed MIMO channel model in future work.

 \ifCLASSOPTIONcaptionsoff

 \fi